jheasly/gannett-developer-candidate-exercise/README.md

 1. Copy the project onto your machine from GitHub.

-1. From the command line of your terminal app, `cd` into the `gannett-developer` directory created when you copied the project to your machine.
+1. From the command line of your terminal app, `cd` into the `gannett-developer-candidate-exercise` directory created when you copied the project to your machine.
 If you see a `Pipfile` you're in the right directory!

 1. Then from the command line, do the following:
 ```